tjmora/g-font/README.md

 no attempt in collecting the fonts and their weights and their styles, and no attempt in dynamically inserting any stylesheet link tag to the DOM.
-You are supposed to collect your final selection of fonts on your own and then add all the necessary stylesheet link tags to your App or Layout component.
+You are supposed to collect your final selection of fonts on your own and then add all the necessary stylesheet link tags to your App or Document file/component.
 This is the only pragmatic way of speeding up the load up times of your chosen fonts.

 ### Stylesheet Link Generation